Note: this topic is very important from a PMP and PMI-RMP exam point of view. You may see several questions from this topic on your PMP exam.

 As you can see in the above example, you’re only trying to complete the project early to gain the opportunity; i.e. you are only increasing the probability of completing the project early; there is no guarantee you will realize the opportunity.

-So, this is an example of the enhance risk response strategy.
+This is an example of the enhance risk response strategy.

 Exploit Risk Response Strategy

 Exploiting is about doing everything to make sure the event happens.
-In this risk response strategy, you will make sure that the opportunity is realized.
+In this risk response strategy, you make sure the opportunity is realized.
 Here, you take the opportunity very seriously and develop a strategy to realize it.

-Simply put, in exploit risk response strategy, you increase the chance of happening the event to 100%.
+Simply put, in exploit risk response strategy, you increase the chance of the event happening to 100%.

 Suppose you are constructing a building, and suddenly the client tells you that if you complete the project two months before the actual completion date, he will give you some extra money.

 This is an opportunity for you and you must realize it.
 Therefore, you do everything to complete the project ahead of time.
-You give overtime to your team members, bring some more manpower, motivating team members by announcing rewards if they help you complete the project ahead of time, etc.
+You give overtime to your team members, bring some more manpower, motivate team members by announcing rewards if they help you complete the project ahead of time, etc.

 Difference Between Enhance and Exploit Risk Response Strategies